jbob2015/TileParty/README.md

-I found many useful resources during along the way, and will list some here:
+I found many useful resources along the way, and will list some here:

 [The Cherno Project](https://www.youtube.com/user/TheChernoProject "The Cherno Project") - Invaluable resource when it came to game development.
 I learned about serialization and basic networking from him, can't say enough.